LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize Divine Love as the only reality.
-Such perception may come to one who knows nothing need trouble them.
+Such perception may come to one who knows that nothing need trouble them.